Safeguarding (See policy)

 If your child is on medication you will need to complete a risk assessment and all medicines must be in their original packaging.
 Children with asthma are expected to use their inhalers themselves.
 This is really good practice for them – please help them learn how to do this at home.
 Risk assessment forms must be completed.
 You can pick one up in the school office.

 No dangerous items should be brought into school.
 This includes matches, penknives or anything which could harm or cause damage.
-Punishment for breaking this rule can be very serious.
+Sanctions for breaking this rule can be very serious.